 The most popular question I address with prospective pilots is how much and when?
 Of course the time and money variables go hand in hand.
 While difficult to arrive at an exact date and decimal point, pilots control much of their own destiny and we can provide ranges for time and money with reasonable accuracy based on past performance.

 When pilots think about wake turbulence avoidance procedures, they tend to focus on very large jet aircraft like a fully loaded 747 or large Airbus; however, when you are flying a Cessna 172 or Cherokee, “large” aircraft come in many sizes smaller than a 747.
 Those larger aircraft still represent an issue to smaller training aircraft like the ones you are flying.

 While the good ol’ Cessna 172 is still the most popular training airplane used by flight schools today, there are hundreds of other aircraft types that are also well-suited for flight training.
 This week’s tip takes a look at some of the variations you’ll find in these airplanes, including engine controls, switches, flight controls and flight instruments.

 Join Patty in a segment from Sporty’s Basic Aerobatics Course and see how much fun flying inverted can be, as she demonstrates how to fly a slow roll in a Super Decathlon over the beaches of St. Augustine.

 Sign up for our FREE email newsletter.
-Every three weeks our team of flight instructors shares advice and video tips to help you become a safer pilot.
+Twice a month our team of flight instructors shares advice and video tips to help you become a safer pilot.